 - The Bird Atlas results suggest a number of areas, mainly in the uplands, from which breeding Peregrines declined in recent years in terms of range or abundance.
 These include substantial parts of the central, north and west Scottish highlands, south-west Scotland and parts of Cumbria, Wales and areas across Ireland.

 - It is a key requirement of conservation agencies to have up-to-date Peregrine population estimates for each of the 4 countries of the UK (including the Isle of Man and the Channel Islands), and changes at this scale since the last survey.

 - The majority of sites are known and will be revisited as part of this survey.
 However, we are also including a sampling approach, in order to improve comparisions between areas (and, in the future, years) where there are differences in monitoring efforts.

 - We also wanted to generate some within-country regional estimates, and numbers on sites designated (SPAs and SSSIs) for Peregrines.

 Click here to download the detailed Peregrine survey methods (PDF, 360.2 KB).

-- You will be encouraged to make 3 visits to the square between March and mid July.
-The main aim of the first and second visit is to locate Peregrines in the square and establish their breeding status.
-On your third visit look for evidence of breeding success.
+Surveyors were allocated a randomly selected 5km by 5km square across the Peregrine’s UK range.
+They were asked to search each square for suitable habitat (e.g. cliffs, crags, quarries, pylons, industrial buildings, cathedrals, bridges) and to look for the presence of Peregrines.
+Surveyors were encouraged to make 3 visits to the square between March and mid July 2014.
+The main aim of the first and second visit was to locate Peregrines in the square and establish their breeding status.
+On your third visit they looked for evidence of breeding success.